How much does a website cost? Is there such a thing as a website cost blueprint?

 - Weebly: $22 – $49

 You can also hire somebody to whip up something custom for you.
-However, that’s not cheap either.
+That’s not cheap either.

 - Wix: $3 – $20/month